jebreimo/Yson/README.md

 Yson provides classes for reading and writing JSON and [UBJSON](http://ubjson.org/) files, and is particularly well suited for serialization/de-serialization and processing very large JSON files.
-The library has two main interfaces: Reader and Writer, implemented respectively by JsonReader and UBJsonReader, and JsonWriter and UBJsonWriter.
-Reader is somewhat inspired by .Net's [XmlReader](https://msdn.microsoft.com/en-us/library/system.xml.xmlreader.aspx) and makes it easy to iterate through the contents of JSON files.
-Writer is similarly inspired by .Net's [XmlWriter](https://msdn.microsoft.com/en-us/library/system.xml.xmlwriter.aspx) and writes JSON contents directly to a stream or file.
+The library has two main interfaces: Reader implemented by JsonReader and UBJsonReader, and Writer, implemented by JsonWriter and UBJsonWriter.
+Reader is somewhat inspired by .Net's [XmlReader](https://msdn.microsoft.com/en-us/library/system.xml.xmlreader.aspx) and makes it easy to iterate through the contents of JSON and UBJSON files.
+Writer is similarly inspired by .Net's [XmlWriter](https://msdn.microsoft.com/en-us/library/system.xml.xmlwriter.aspx) and writes JSON and UBJSON contents directly to a stream or file.

 JsonReader
 ==========

 Main features
 -------------
+* Reads files, streams and memory buffers.
 * Supports all standard text encodings (UTF-8, UTF-16, even UTF-32).
 * Supports most of [JSON5](https://spec.json5.org/) extension to the basic JSON syntax, including JavaScript comments and strings spanning multiple lines.